Health Effects of Black Mold – Risks, Symptoms & Dangers

 Everyone will have a different reaction.
 However, all reactions, minor or major, warrant immediate attention and action.

-If you’re in Ottawa or Montreal and worried about the health effects of mold, contact a certified inspector to check your home.
+If you’re worried about the health effects of mold, contact a certified inspector to inspect your home for mold.
 The sooner you do, the closer you will be to finding relief.

 For more details about possible health effects of mold, please check the topics we cover inside this article: